mikeymaio/me-lance/README.md

 ## Technical
-This app is built using the MEAN stack.
-With ReactJS, HTML5, and CSS3 on the front-end, forms are validated with formsy-material-ui.
+This app is built using the MEAN stack, substituting React/Redux for Angular.
+Forms are validated with formsy-material-ui.
 The back-end uses NodeJS with ExpressJS as the web server and MongoDB as the database, hosted on mLab.
 Application state is managed with Redux.
 Charts are drawn using google-charts